HeddaZ/ServiceOnset/README.md

 ServiceOnset is an exciting utility to help you to run **one or more programs** as **single windows service**.
 Is it cool?
 The most typical usage is for [Node.js], [COW], regular jobs and so on.
 ServiceOnset is a wrapper program implemented as a windows service.
 So it enables some of foreground applications started before login.
+Known [Issue #7].
+ServiceOnset currently CANNOT support an UI-based program because of the **session 0 isolation** problem on Win2008 or above.
+Only added `Interop.cs` as a preparation for further enhancement.

 Prerequisites
 -------------